provm/persistent-memory-virtualization/code/virtio.md

 ```
 As mentioned earlier, the basic device need not do a lot.
 It just has to have virtqueues and must extend `struct virtio_device`.

 We need to register the driver using `register_virtio_driver()`.
 The `struct virtio_driver` that we register here has an `id_table` field.
 This is where we give the virtio device id (and not the PCI id) of our device, VirtIOVssd which we defined in the backend in `include/standard-headers/linux/virtio_ids.h`.
 The linux kernel has some convoluted mechanism because of which it replaces the PCI device id with the subdevice id for newer virtio devices.
 This happens in the virtio PCI device discovery code which we don't touch.
-Here's a mail that I had sent it to Puru Sir, after finally figuring out this mystery:
+Here's a mail that I had sent to Puru Sir, after finally figuring out this mystery:

 > A PCI device configuration has 4 fields to identify the vendor, device, subvendor and subdevice.
 And Virtio developers decided to use these fields very confusingly.
 In the frontend virtio device initialization code, they replace the device id with the subdevice id.
 Hence, even if we want to match against the device id we specified in the backend (0x1016), we match against 54.
+>
 > Now, even when I set the subdevice id to 0x1016 in the backend, it was being replaced by 54.
 This is because, in the backend, it is populated by the Virtio device id, which was 54.
 I had defined it and forgotten about it as it was not being used anywhere directly.
 And moreover, we were using a Virtio PCI device.
 Well, a Virtio PCI device encapsulates the Virtio device.
+>
 > I have not understood why they do so yet.
 Probably it is done to avoid code rewrite.
 Till virtio 1.0, the devices had different device codes.

 We register a `probe` function that is reponsible for registering this driver for our device.